inorganik/inorganik-next/posts/2024-04-20-when-copilot-cant-help-you.md

 date: '2024-04-20'
 ---

 Have you every been coding and run into something challenging enough that you actually had to stop your music so you could think harder?
-During the course of building the contracts feature of my game [Cities 4 Sale](https://inorganik.net/posts/2024-01-15-building-a-game), I came across one such problem.
+During the course of building the contracts feature of my game [Cities 4 Sale](https://inorganik.net/posts/2024-01-15-building-a-game), I came across at least one such problem.

 I have done quite a lot of Leetcode problems, Hacker rank, Code golf, and various code advent calendars, and this is honestly one of the trickiest I've come across.
 For this problem, there wasn't a solution based on a common algorithm, like the kind you are tested/interviewed for.
 Despite that, my solution fit in 35 lines of code.